ziapeltagames/lavender-hack/docs/CORE.md

 # Resources

-There is a [party sheet](../sheets/party_sheet.pdf) for the players which tracks four important party level **resources**, each tracked with a usage die.
-They are **gear**, **fellowship**, **food**, and **light**.
+There are four important party level **resources**, each tracked with a usage die.
+They are **food**, **fellowship**, **gear**, and **light**.
 Resources are detailed in the [Resources](RESOURCES.md) section of the [Valuables](VALUABLES.md) chapter.

 ## Gear

 The gear usage die tracks just that, adventuring gear the party has available.
 These are things like blankets, backpacks, oil flasks, lockpicks, writing ink, spellbooks, and large burlap sacks.
-In short, most everything the well equipped adventurer needs.
+In short, most everything the well equipped adventurer needs!
 The higher the die type, the better the quality and quantity of gear.
 Different character class abilities can use the gear die to varying effect.

-The most common way to use the gear die is to help with a test.
-Each class may **add the gear die** to tests for the **primary ability scores** of that class.
+One common way to use the gear die is to help with a test.
+Each class may **add a gear die roll** to tests that use the **primary ability scores** of that class.
 See the [Character](CHARACTERS.md) chapter for more details.

 ### Blather